zenmacs/keyboard/README.md

   * I've never tried columnar, I suspect it has some benefits but also I don't have problems with staggered
   * So, I mosly went for columnar for curiosity/symmetry, but also I don't mind falling back to staggered in the two bottom rows, which I had to do
 * Emphasis on wideness for special keys
   * Experiment: Hit shift+return in an Apple keyboard, using your right-hand index and middle fingers.
-Isn't in the most pleasing thing in the world?
+Isn't it the most pleasing thing in the world?
 * Caps key!
 We all could use it from time to time.
 * Qwerty layout not essential of course, and trivially swappable at a physical level.